nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-StonksXD is a smart money management application that tracks daily expenses, sets/adjusts spending limits and gives advice based on daily expenses.
+- StonksXD is a smart money management application that tracks daily expenses, sets/adjusts spending limits and gives advice based on daily expenses.

+- As a user you could view your financial records in different forms of currencies and in the forms of graphs to help you better understand your finances.

-It targets students who travel frequently and prefer logging their financial records daily.
+- It targets students who travel frequently and prefer logging their financial records daily.
 With the application, students will then be able to manage their finances in different currencies with functions optimised for daily logging.

 ## Table of Contents